-Urs.
-She's ta'en, I warrant you; we have caught her, madam.
+Urs. - She's lim'd, I warrant you!
+We have caught her, madam.

-If it prove so, then loving goes by haps: Some Cupid kills with arrows, some with traps.
+Hero. - If it prove so, then loving goes by haps; some Cupid kills with arrows, some with traps.

-[Exeunt Hero and Ursula.]
+(Exeunt [Hero and Ursula].)

-[Beatrice advances.]
+[Beatrice advances from the arbour.]

-What fire is in mine ears?
+Beat. - What fire is in mine ears?
 Can this be true?
 Stand I condemn'd for pride and scorn so much?
 Contempt, farewell! and maiden pride, adieu!
-No glory lives behind the back of such.
-And, Benedick, love on, I will requite thee; Taming my wild heart to thy loving hand; If thou dost love, my kindness shall incite thee To bind our loves up in a holy band: For others say thou dost deserve; and I Believe it better than reportingly.
+No glory lives behind the back of such. and, Benedick, love on; I will requite thee, Taming my wild heart to thy loving hand.
+If thou dost love, my kindness shall incite thee to bind our loves up in a holy band; for others say thou dost deserve, and I Believe it better than reportingly.